leftlogic/ffconf/src/articles/cfp.md

 - What's great about some new fancy pants library or plugin
 - Your company's new shiny product
-- Talks that are extremely similar to recent years of {% ffconf %} talks (do check previous years)
+- Talks that are extremely similar to recent years of FFConf talks (do check previous years)

 Send us the title of your talk, an outline of the talk and any extra information you want us to know about the idea: